spring-projects/spring-integration-aws/README.md

 ## Metadata Store for Amazon DynamoDB

 The `DynamoDbMetadataStore`, a `ConcurrentMetadataStore` implementation, is provided to keep the metadata for Spring Integration components in the distributed Amazon DynamoDB store.
-The implementation is based on a simple table with `KEY` and `VALUE` attributes, both are string types and the `KEY` is primary key of the table.
+The implementation is based on a simple table with `metadataKey` and `metadataValue` attributes, both are string types and the `metadataKey` is partition key of the table.
 By default, the `SpringIntegrationMetadataStore` table is used, and it is created during `DynamoDbMetaDataStore` initialization if that doesn't exist yet.
 The `DynamoDbMetadataStore` can be used for the `KinesisMessageDrivenChannelAdapter` as a cloud-based `cehckpointStore`.

 Starting with _version 2.0_, the `DynamoDbMetadataStore` can be configured with the `timeToLive` option to enable the [DynamoDB TTL][] feature.
-The `TTL` attribute is added to each item with the value based on the sum of current time and provided `timeToLive` in seconds.
+The `expireAt` attribute is added to each item with the value based on the sum of current time and provided `timeToLive` in seconds.
 If the provided `timeToLive` value is non-positive, the TTL functionality is disabled on the table.

 ## Amazon Kinesis